nickMingi/minglab/_posts/computer/2020-01-24-LanguageProcessing-RegularExpression.markdown

 YACC - building tools from specification

+Parset:
+ - group chunks together to form constructs

+char --> Scanner --> tokens --> Parser --> constructs

 # Context-Free Grammar (CFG)
 - defines a context-free language (CFL)
     - just like a RE defines a RL
+- Will be used to define the structure of constructs
+    - Like RE was used for the scanner phase
+- Series of rewriting rules
+- LHS: single symbol
+- RHS: one or more symbols

 First some examples; then a more formal coverage